I would like to welcome you to the Malware Removal section of the forum.

 so you do not miss any instructions.

-These are the programs I would like you to run next, if you have any problems with these just skip it and run the next one.-Security Check-
+These are the programs I would like you to run next, if you have any problems with one of these just skip it and move on to the next one.-AdwCleaner-

 - Close all open programs and internet browsers.

 - Double click on AdwCleaner.exe to run the tool.

 - Click on Delete.

 - Your computer will be rebooted automatically.
 A text file will open after the restart.

 - Please post the content of that logfile with your next answer.

 - You can find the logfile at C:\AdwCleaner[S1].txt as well.